uzochi-dimkpa/final-project-app-dev/README.md

       - Remote frontend URL or localhost URL with port of your choice
 4. `cd ../client`
 5. Create a new file names `.env`
-6. Populate the `.env` file with the following fields
+6. Populate the `.env` file with the following fields:
     - `REACT_APP_BACKEND_URL`
       - Remote backend URL or localhost URL with port of your choice